 God always judges fairly.
 And he never punishes more than is necessary.
 (For an in-depth look at what that means, see Justice. )

 Why not a leaflet about hell?

-The restoration of all things was not regarded as heresy by the early Church.
+The restoration of all things is good news.
+It was not regarded as heresy by the early Church.
 Many would argue (and with good reason), that it was the dominant view in the early Church.